deeplearning4j/deeplearning4j/word2vec.md

 ###<a name="anatomy">Anatomy of Word2vec</a>

-What do we talk about when we talk about Word2vec?
-Deeplearning4j's natural-language processing components:
+Here are Deeplearning4j's natural-language processing components:

 * **SentenceIterator/DocumentIterator**: Used to iterate over a dataset.
 A SentenceIterator returns strings and a DocumentIterator works with inputstreams.
 Use the SentenceIterator wherever possible.
 * **Tokenizer/TokenizerFactory**: Used in tokenizing the text.
 In NLP terms, a sentence is represented as a series of tokens.
 A TokenizerFactory creates an instance of a tokenizer for a "sentence."